doudoudedi/hackEmbedded/README.md

 ## updating
  2022.4.19 Added support for aarch64 null-byte reverse_shellcode
- 2022.4.30 Reduced amount of code using functions
+ 2022.4.30 Reduced amount of code using functions and support python3

 ## One-click build environment